 A study abroad programme is a good experience for any student and an excellent way to complement the curriculum for your own major area of study.
 Your time studying abroad also helps you prepare for the job market.
 For more information about exchange programmes with a foreign university and about grants, please contact either the Humanities International Office or your Coordinator of Studies.

 Study abroad in the BA Arts, Media and Society

 There are possibilites to incorporate a full semester abroad in your study programme without delaying your studies.
 Discuss the options with the coordinator of studies.
 Students are advised to contact the coordinator of studies in the first period of their second year in order to arrange their exchange in time.

 You can also satisfy your elective requirements by completing an internship.
 This involves working at a business or organisation under the guidance of a lecturer in the faculty and an employee of that organisation.
 The activities during an internship are often related to what you have learned in your degree programme.
 If you chose to do an internship, the Student Career Service can help you find a suitable placement at one of a large number of businesses and institutions.
 Take a look at the internship guidelines and the internship rules and regulations.

 If you wish to assemble your own personalised elective package using course offerings at either Leiden University or another institution of higher education, the following conditions apply: The courses chosen must exhibit cohesion and structure.
 You must consult with your coordinator of studies concerning how to satisfy your elective requirements.
 The individual elective package must be presented to the examination committee for approval, using the request procedure.
-The courses listed below may be used in the elective package.

 If you want to follow an internship as part of your elective package, the content of your internship must be coherent with the other courses in your elective package.